-- They fail to investigate your medical symptoms
+- The GP fails to investigate your medical symptoms.

-- They do not refer you to a specialist who is more experienced with your health issues
+- They do not refer you to a specialist who has more experience with your health issues.

 One of the most significant problems that people have, when they face filing a claim against their GP, is that they have normally been a patient of the same surgery for a long time.
 This loyalty should never be a reason that you do not look into your potential claim.